zeikar/kimcp/README.en.md

 - **Naver Shopping Search**: Find products and compare prices on Naver Shopping
 - **Daum Blog Search**: Search and retrieve blog content from Daum
 - **Daum Cafe Search**: Find articles from Daum Cafe communities
+- **Kakao Map Search**: Search for places and business information on Kakao Map

 - More features in development...

 ## Prerequisites